Amanda-Enyiigbokwe/Applied-Machine-Learning-projects/ML Pipeline and Classification Models/README.md

 ## How to Run or Review

 **Option 1 — View directly on GitHub:**
-Open the `.ipynb` file in this repository.
+Open the `MLPipeline_notebook.ipynb` file in this repository.
 GitHub renders Jupyter Notebooks automatically, displaying all code, outputs, and written explanations without needing to run anything.

 **Option 2 — Run in Google Colab:**
-1. Download the `.ipynb` file from this repository
+1. Download the `MLPipeline_notebook.ipynb` file from this repository
 2. Go to [colab.research.google.com](https://colab.research.google.com) and upload the file
 3. Upload the dataset file when prompted, or update the file path in the notebook
 4. Click **Runtime → Run all** to execute all cells

 **Option 3 — Run locally in Jupyter:**
-1. Clone this repository or download the `.ipynb` file
+1. Clone this repository or download the `MLPipeline_notebook.ipynb` file
 2. Ensure the following libraries are installed:
 ```bash
 pip install pandas numpy scikit-learn openpyxl xlrd matplotlib seaborn